elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 ### Gtk 4 & Responsive Design

 Building great modern apps requires a modern toolkit.
 Gtk 4 brings a ton of performance and rendering improvements on its own as well as features that make it easier to make apps responsive and animated.
-We're excited to push the limits of the toolkit and we'll be staying up to date with point releases of Gtk 4 as part of our Flatak platform.
-Several apps and desktop components have already been ported to Gtk 4 such as Calculator, Sideload, Shortcuts, Music, and Onboarding and several more Gtk 4 ports will land throughout the lifecycle of OS 7.
+We're excited to push the limits of the toolkit and we'll be staying up to date with point releases of Gtk 4 as part of our Flatpak platform.
+Several apps and desktop components have already been ported to Gtk 4 such as Calculator, Sideload, Shortcuts, Music, and Onboarding and several more Gtk 4 ports will land throughout the life cycle of OS 7.

 As mentioned a few times already, a big part of our design language going forward will be informed by making sure apps run great on both large and small displays.
 More and more we do our computing from tablets and mobile devices as well as our desktops and notebooks.
-With OS 7 we've worked to make apps much more tilable on desktops as well as notebooks with even very small display resolutions.
+With OS 7 we've worked to make apps much more tile-able on desktops as well as notebooks with even very small display resolutions.
 Apps like AppCenter and Music work much better when space constrained and efforts here have even resolved issues in virtual machines, for example.
-Expect more updates throughout the lifecycle of OS 7 working towards responsiveness across the entire operating system.
+Expect more updates throughout the life cycle of OS 7 working towards responsiveness across the entire operating system.

 ### Granite

 The latest version of our app framework Granite as well as our system stylesheet have been updated to support Gtk 4 and come with a host of new features and API changes to make building apps quick and straightforward.

 In Gtk 4, style class constants have moved from Gtk itself into the platform frameworks.
 This means that all of the supported style class constants in the elementary stylesheet are now provided by Granite.
-This includes classes you're familiar with like the ones for setting text colors as well as the ones for setting background colors on sidebars or in views, plus some new ones like `RICH_LIST` for setting up padding and margins on listboxes.
+This includes classes you're familiar with like the ones for setting text colors as well as the ones for setting background colors on sidebars or in views, plus some new ones like `RICH_LIST` for setting up padding and margins on ListBoxes.

 A new Granite.Placeholder widget was introduced to replace AlertView and Welcome with a single more flexible widget.
 It supports all the usual cases like welcome screens with buttons, embedded alerts, and placeholders for lists.
 It supports markup in descriptions and you can even uses style classes like `ACCENT`, `WARNING`, or `ERROR` to automatically color title text.